KILTprotocol/docs/docs/develop/07_dApp/04_verifier/02_requestCredential.md

   {GenerateChallenge}
 </TsJsSnippet>

-Then construct the `REQUEST_CREDENTIAL` message using the message body, sender DID and receiver DID:
+Then construct the `request-credential` message using the message body, sender DID and receiver DID:

 <TsJsSnippet>
   {CreateRequestCredentialMessage}